128technology/docs/docs/cli_reference.md

 #### Description

-The _show bgp neighbors_ command displays detailed information about each of the 128T router&#x27;s BGP peers.
+The _show bgp neighbors_ command displays detailed information about each of the SSR router&#x27;s BGP peers.
 By specifying a specific peer (through the optional argument _&lt;neighbor-ip&gt;_), administrators can view state information about one peer at a time.
 When specifying a specific neighbor, the output may include the routes shared with that peer by appending _advertised-route_ or received from that peer by appending _received-routes_.

 #### Example